 The WDNR encourages citizens to help monitor and protect all turtle species.
 Through their Wisconsin Turtle Conservation Program, the WDNR aims to better catalog species’ statewide distributions and to document high turtle mortality locations.
 You can participate this program to help manage and conserve Wisconsin’s turtles – every sighting helps!

 Citizen science volunteers are critical to or conservation work, help us catalog data about the land, as well as the plants and animals who live here throughout the year or during migration.
-Though most of our summer 2020 activities have been curtailed, we normally run 20 Citizen Science projects per year.
+Though most of our summer 2020 activities were curtailed, we normally run 20 Citizen Science projects per year.